creeston/ggallery/README-PIP.md

 [![npm](https://img.shields.io/badge/demo-online-008000.svg)](https://creeston.github.io/ggallery)

-`ggallery` is a Python tool that generates a static HTML photo gallery website from a YAML specification.
+`ggallery` is a Python tool that generates a static HTML photo gallery website from a YAML specification and from given renderer plugin.
 It allows you to create beautiful and customizable photo galleries with ease, using various data sources and storage providers.

 ## Features

-- **Static HTML Generation**: Create a static HTML photo gallery that can be hosted on any web server.
+- **Static HTML Generation using plugins**: Create a static HTML photo gallery that can be hosted on any web server, using a custom renderer plugin.
 - **Multiple Data Sources**: Supports local file system and Azure Blob Storage as data sources.
 - **Thumbnail Generation**: Automatically generate thumbnails for your images.

+## Available Renderer PLugins

+- https://github.com/creeston/ggallery-nanogallery2 - template built on top of nanogallery2 and bulma css framework.

 ## Usage